kdwarn/flashcards/README.md

 # flashcards

-Application for creating and studying flashcards from the command line.
-Fork of [zergov/flashcards](https://github.com/zergov/flashcards).
+Application for creating and studying flashcards on the command line.
+Forked from [zergov/flashcards](https://github.com/zergov/flashcards).

 ## Installation